The Dirac equation across the horizons of the 5D Myers-Perry geometry : Separation of variables, radial asymptotic

 with, for some constant $C>0$,

 \end{pro}

-Thus, up to some suitable reparametrization $\overline{X}$, the asymptotic behaviour at infinity of Dirac spinors is identical in Eddington--Finkelstein-type coordinates and Boyer-Lindquist coordinates.
+Thus, up to some suitable reparametrization $\overline{X}$, the asymptotic behaviour at infinity of Dirac spinors is identical in Eddington--Finkelstein-type coordinates and Boyer--Lindquist coordinates.
 This is to be expected, as the two coordinate systems tend towards each other at radial infinity.